MrHaiPi/AnaGPT/README.EN.md

 -  ✅  Chat based on given text, docx, pdf
 -  ✅  Access the two most comprehensive prompt content in both Chinese and English
 -  ✅  Prompt revision
--  🏃  Revise historical questions before answering them
--  🏃  Resolve all code files in the specified folder
--  🏃  Add comments to the specified code file

 ### version 2.0
+-  ✅  Accessing various small language models to achieve offline AnaGPT
 -  🏃  Integrate native terminal commands
 -  🏃  Self reinforcing chat history, more in line with user habits
 -  🏃  Using search engine APIs to access the network
 -  🏃  Calling web pages to access the network based on Python to avoid secondary fees for search engine APIs
 -  🏃  Calling web version chatGPT based on Python to avoid token consumption
--  🏃  Accessing various small language models to achieve offline AnaGPT
 -  🏃  Granting AnaGPT file IO power for self editing
+-  🏃  Revise historical questions before answering them
+-  🏃  Resolve all code files in the specified folder
+-  🏃  Add comments to the specified code file
 -  🏃 ...